Robust subgroup discovery: Problem statement: robust subgroup discovery

-As a final note, the MDL principle is used because of its statistical robustness and objectivity when compared to other approaches.
+The MDL principle is used due to its statistical robustness and objectivity when compared to other approaches (for a short introduction to model selection, please refer to Section~\ref{sec:back_model_sel}).
 First, it does not assume that the model that generated the data belongs to the model class used.
 Second, it allows the data encoding, i.e., $L(\Ymat \given \Ymat,M) = -\log \Pr(\Ymat \given \Ymat,M)$ to be computed with several optimal methods, including the one in Bayesian statistics---Bayes updating rule \citep{grunwald2019minimum}.
 Third, from a model encoding perspective, i.e., $L(M)= -\log \Pr(M)$, which is the most subjective part of the encoding, the MDL principle recommends choosing an encoding that uses the minimum number of assumptions, similarly to the max entropy principle \citep{jaynes1957information}.\\